The “drop-in replacement” framing is approximately true for the

 export E2B_API_KEY="dummy"

-In the open-source single-node install, E2B_API_KEY is effectively off.
+In the open-source single-node install, E2B_API_KEY is ignored unless

 What ports to FreeBSD